North Queensland Stadium: Association Football

-On 4 March 2020 it was announced that A-League side Brisbane Roar would play against Premier League club Crystal Palace on 11 July 2020.
+On 4 March 2020, it was announced that A-League side Brisbane Roar would play against Premier League club Crystal Palace on 11 July 2020.
 This was however indefinitely postponed due to the COVID-19 pandemic.
 In April 2022, it was announced that Brisbane Roar would play a friendly against Premier League club Aston Villa, which took place on 20 July 2022 with the English club winning 1–0.

+On 8 April 2022, the stadium hosted a women's international friendly between Australia and New Zealand, with Australia winning 2-1.

 Rugby Union

-In August 2021 it was announced that on Saturday 25 September, the Springboks and All Blacks would play their historic 100th test at North Queensland Stadium.
+In August 2021, it was announced that on Saturday 25 September, the Springboks and All Blacks would play their historic 100th test at North Queensland Stadium.
 The game, won by New Zealand formed part of a double header at the stadium with Australia also playing against Argentina.
 These games were part of the 2021 Rugby Championship.

+In 2023, Super Rugby club the Queensland Reds announced they would take two games to the stadium as part of their 140-year anniversary season.

+The 2023 Super W final was also held at the venue where the Queensland Reds lost 38-30 to the Fijian Drua.

 Boxing

 The stadium hosted Tim Tszyu's Super Welterweight bout with Jeff Horn for the IBF Australasian Super Welter & WBO Global Super Welter titles on August 26, 2020.

 Tszyu won the fight by TKO after Horn failed to return from his corner to start the 9th round.